 Our MA Linguistic Studies is our broadest postgraduate degree, offering you the widest choice of options.
-You expand your knowledge of language through studying everything from syntax, to computer-assisted language-learning, to language and gender, to language disorders, to multilingualism.
+You expand your knowledge of language through studying everything from syntax and phonology, to sociolinguistic theory, to language learning.

 You build a programme best-suited to your individual needs.
 This course is ideal if you need to study on a part-time basis and wish to fit your course choices in with your existing commitments, as you can also study on an accumulation basis over a period of up to five years.